WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

 \subsubsection{Group-based attributes where relevant}

 For studies dealing with discrimination and/or misrepresentation of people, we further specified which group attributes the study focused on and how those were operationalized.
-Specifically, such attributes included Gender (binary vs other - as listed by the authors); Race/ethnicity (as listed by the authors); Sexuality (as listed by the authors); Age (as listed by the authors); Nationality (as listed by the authors); Religion (as listed by the authors); Socio-economic background (as listed by the authors).
+Specifically, such attributes included Gender (binary vs other - as listed by the authors); Race/ethnicity (as listed by the authors); Sexuality (as listed by the authors); Age (as listed by the authors); Nationality (as listed by the authors); Religion (as listed by the authors); Socio-economic background (as listed by the authors); Appearance (beyond race and gender - e.g., clothing, - as specified by the authors).
 These attributes were not pre-specified by us but rather were "snowballed" during the coding procedure - this way we made sure we included \textit{all} group-based attributes studied in at least 1 of the reviewed studies.